Received Signal Strength Based Wireless Source Localization with Inaccurate Anchor Position

 The signal strength measurement is subject to a complicated radio propagation channel.
-In this paper, the log-normal shadowing model is used to characterize the RSS.
-The RSS (from the source and received by the $i$-th anchor), which is denoted as $\Omega_i$, can be related to the distance between the source and the $i$-th anchor through the path loss model for wireless transmission\cite{Goldsmith2005}.
+In this paper, the log-normal shadowing model is used to characterize RSS from the source and received by the $i$-th anchor, which is denoted as $\Omega_i$\cite{Goldsmith2005}.

-Where $\bm{\mathbf{x}}$ is the source position to be determined. $L_i=P_T-\Omega_i$ is the path loss, and $P_T$ is assumed to be known.
-Here $n_i$ is a Gaussian random variable representing the noise of RSS measurement. $L_0$ denotes the path loss value at the reference distance $d_0$. $\gamma$ denotes the path loss exponent.
+where $\bm{\mathbf{x}}$ denotes the source position to be determined. $P_T$ denotes the transmit power of the source, $L_i=P_T-\Omega_i$ denotes the path loss, $n_i$ denotes a Gaussian random variable representing the noise of RSS measurement, $L_0$ denotes the path loss value at the reference distance $d_0$, and $\gamma$ denotes the path loss exponent.

 Suppose that there are $M$ location-aware anchors and one location-unaware source.
-For $i=1,2,...M$, let $\mathbf{z_i}\in R^2$ denotes the true positions of the anchors.
-In practice, the known position of anchors are corrupted with location errors.
-The relationship between the true position $\mathbf{z_i}$ and the inaccurate position $\hat{\mathbf{z_i}}$ can be defined by
+As mentioned above, in practice, the position information of anchors are typically inaccurate.
+Therefore, the true position $\mathbf{z_i}$ of anchor $i$ can be expressed as